bradgarropy/bradgarropy.com/content/pages/resume.md

 -   Run `npx bradgarropy` to see for yourself.
 -   Interactive CLI to help users create their own business card.
 -   Over 1,100 downloads!

-[🤖 bg codes twitch bot][twitch-bot]

--   Twitch bot that responds to chat commands and offers redemptions.
--   Integrates with the Hue SDK to control lights.
--   Modifies the vscode theme based on chat commands.

-[🤠 daily texas country twitter bot][dtxc-bot]

--   Twitter bot that tweets a random song from a playlist daily.
--   Leverages the Spotify API to retrieve the playlist, and the Twitter API to publish tweets.
--   Executed by a serverless function triggered by a GitHub Action.

-[🖼 rehype cloudinary image size][rehype-cloudinary-image-size]

--   Rehype plugin that adds dimension attributes to images in Markdown.
--   Powered by Cloudinary API.
--   Featured on [Cloudinary DevJams][cloudinary-devjams].
--   Over 1,500 downloads!

-[📊 next-google-analytics][next-google-analytics]

--   Google Analytics component for Next.js.
--   Handles all setup out of the box.
--   Over 33,000 downloads!

 ## Platforms